imtianx/buildSrc/README.md

 # using

-Add this repo as a submodel to your project,and you can choose the diferent branch.
+Add this repo as a `submodule` to your project,and you can choose the diferent branch.

+# library website

+- [ ] todo